shivannis/xandr-docs-public/xandr-docs/articles/bidders/creative-audit-feedback.md

 ---
-title : Creative Audit Feedback description : Learn about the creative standards set by Xandr, Google Ad Manager, and Microsoft. ms.date : 11/22/2023
+title: Creative Audit Feedback
+description: Learn about the creative standards set by Xandr, Google Ad Manager, and Microsoft. ms.date: 11/22/2023
 ---

 # Creative audit feedback

 This page addresses the creative standards set by Xandr, Google Ad Manager, and Microsoft, and elaborates on the feedback you receive via email after submitting a creative.

 ## Prohibited content

 Ensure that your creatives and inventory do not contain any of the following.

 | Ban Reason                                                                               | Description                                                                                                                                                                                                                                                                                                                                                                                               |
 |------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|